abbreviatedman/spellbound/data/quotes.md

 305
 00:15:50,430 --> 00:15:53,764
 It's a kind of Phosphoromancy.
-Alice, you could explain it...
+Alice, you could explain it…

 306
 00:15:53,800 --> 00:15:56,467